PoCInnovation/Workshops/software/17.gRPC/README.md

 ## Step 1 - Designing the gRPC service

 ### :bookmark_tabs: **Description**:
-When dealing with gRPC, you need to define two things in a very specific file : the [protobuf](https://developers.google.com/protocol-buffers) file.
+When dealing with gRPC, you need to define two things in a very specific file: the [protobuf](https://developers.google.com/protocol-buffers) file.
 These two things are :

 - `Service` - This is the global communication between two entities